dscape/specify/README.md

 <a name="filtering"/>
 # filtering

-in `specify` you specify which tests you want to run:
+In `specify` you specify which tests you want to run:

 ``` js
 var specify = require('specify')